 Chris’ love of teaching began in high school with a Saturday school program that offered lessons to middle school students taught by high schoolers.
 With a Bachelor’s degree in studio art and an Illinois teaching certificate, Chris has been an educator for ten years teaching art in both public and home school settings before finding her way to Waldorf education.
 While completing a Master’s degree at the Great Lakes Waldorf Institute in Milwaukee in conjunction with Mount Mary University, she has worked as the chair of the PTO, board member, early childhood faculty member, and grade school substitute at Da Vinci Waldorf School and art instructor at Tamarack Waldorf High School.
 Chris is passionate about offering opportunities for artistic expression to people of all ages, but especially enjoys working with children as they grow and develop.
 Her favorite activities include printmaking, sculpture, cooking, gardening, and sharing music with her family.

 Christine discovered Waldorf education while visiting a Michaelmas celebration in 2004.
 Since then she has dedicated her energies to the Da Vinci Waldorf School as a volunteer parent and board member and as an employee in the early childhood and grades programs, as well as administration.
 She has enjoyed serving in all those capacities and is very charmed by children of all ages.
 Before coming to Da Vinci, Christine worked in a dual-language program in the Chicago Public Schools and as an English teacher in the country of Chile where she lived for a period with her husband.
 Christine earned a bachelor’s degree in Early Childhood Education from University of Illinois in 1996 and master’s in education from Chicago State University in 2002.
+In 2017 Christine earned a certificate in Waldorf Administration and Leadership from Antioch University of New England.
 Her interests include health/fitness/nutrition, animals, travel/foreign language, and other things aplenty!
 She lives happily with her husband, two daughters, two dogs and cat in nearby Island Lake.